 Juan Pablo Orrego led the campaign to protect the Bio Bío, one of South America’s last major free-flowing rivers and home to the indigenous Pehuenche people, from the destruction of massive multi-dam developments.

-Since 1991 Juan Pablo Orrego, president of the Grupo de Acción por el Biobío (GABB), has been working with a growing network of activists and indigenous Pehuenche people to make the defense of the Biobío River the defining environmental issue of post-Pinoche Chile.
+Juan Pablo Orrego, founder and president of Ecosistmas (formally known as Grupo de Acción por el Biobío or GABB), has worked for several decades with a growing network of activists and indigenous Pehuenche people to defend the of the Biobío River.

 Despite GABB's best efforts, Pangue, the first hydroelectric dam in a planned series of six, began operation in 1996.
 ENDESA, the utility behind the dams, began construction in 1991, before Chile promulgated its first indigenous legislation in 1993 and its first comprehensive environmental legislation in 1994.

 ENDESA had been the recipient of a $150 million loan from the International Finance Corporation (IFC) of the World Bank for the Pangue dam.
 Following GABB's formal complaints, the World Bank commissioned two independent evaluations regarding problems and irregularities surrounding the dam.
 A controversy ensued when abnormalities in the reporting process were uncovered, and the Biobío became an important test case for the World Bank and other international financing agencies.
 As a result, ENDESA decided to rely entirely on private financing for the dams yet to be completed.